September 26, 2018

 52100 Steel (100Cr6)

 52100 is a high-carbon chromium alloy steel, which, because of its versatility, is used in a variety of mechanical applications.
-In the annealed condition this steel is comparatively easy to machine, yet very high hardness and abrasion resistance can be developed by heat treatment to make the steel particularly suitable for applications requiring extreme wear resistance.
-In addition, 52100 alloy steel can be heat treated to high levels of tensile strength and fatigue strength.
+In the annealed condition this steel is comparatively easy to machine, yet very high hardness and abrasion resistance can be developed by heat treatment to make the steel particularly suitable for applications requiring extreme wear resistance, such as bearings.

 FOR REQUIREMENTS: Standard Bearing Steel